 While other projects use email or network shares to distribute scanned images I thought it would be really cool if you could upload them directly to Dropbox.
 Not much information could be found about this and there is also no official Raspberry Dropbox client.

 Fortunately Andrea Fabrizi created a great Bash script for uploading files to Dropbox which we will use.
-Download the script with the following command:
+This post works with version 0.11 of the script which can be downloaded using the following command: